|- Employment Law Guide A Companion to the FirstStep Employment Law Advisor|

 OSHA-approved state plan states(http://www.osha.gov/dcsp/osp/) must adopt occupational injury and illness recording requirements that are substantially identical to the Federal OSHA requirements.
 Since each state plan’s requirements may differ slightly, the Federal OSHA requirements are described below.

 Records for employers with 10 or fewer employees.
 Employers with 10 or fewer employees at all times during the last calendar year do not need to keep OSHA injury and illness records unless OSHA or the Bureau of Labor Statistics (BLS) informs them in writing that records must be kept.
-However, all employers covered by the OSH Act must report to OSHA any workplace incident that results in a fatality or the hospitalization of three or more employees.
+However, all employers covered by the OSH Act must report to OSHA any workplace incident that results in a fatality, an amputation, the loss of an eye, or the in-patient hospitalization of one or more employees.

 Records for employers in certain industries.
 If an employer’s business is in an industry that is classified as low hazard, the employer does not need to keep records unless OSHA or the BLS asks them to do so in writing.
 The partial industry classification exemption(http://www.osha.gov/recordkeeping/ppt1/RK1exempttable.html) applies to individual establishments.
 If a company has several establishments engaged in different classes of business activities, some of the company’s establishments may be required to keep records, while others may be exempt.
 Industries currently designated as low-hazard include:

-Business establishments classified in agriculture, mining, construction, manufacturing, transportation, communication, electric, gas and sanitary services, or wholesale trade are not eligible for the partial industry classification exemption.
+Business establishments classified in agriculture, mining, utilities, construction, manufacturing, or wholesale trade are not eligible for the partial industry classification exemption.

 All other employers.
 Employers are required to use the Form 300 Log of Work-Related Injuries and Illnesses to classify work-related injuries and illnesses and to note the extent and severity of each case.
 When an incident occurs, the Log is used to record specific details about what happened and how it happened.